-This year’s One Year On has the largest line-up of designers to date, with top themes to look out for including Brutalist revival, Sustainable design, contemporary craftsmanship and vibrant colours in illustration.
+2017 One Year On was the largest line-up of designers to date, with top themes to look out for including Brutalist revival, Sustainable design, contemporary craftsmanship and vibrant colours in illustration.
 We’ve selected a few of our highlights that embody these trends.
-Click through below to browse through all of the designers and start planning your visit now..
+Click through below to browse through all of the designers.

 Designers exhibiting their collections reflective of brutalism include Emma Johnson who has re-interpreted the trend in ‘Atro-City’ by incorporating heavy forms and asymmetrical proportions into her designs for tea sets.